- Accepts Etsy gift cards

 Designed by David Lawrence, d/dx art prints are created on 315 gsm Canson Infinity Museum Rag produced at the centuries-old Arches paper mill in France.
 This superb art paper is acid-free and uses no optical brighteners to degrade over time.
 Ultrachrome K3 inks provide vivid colours which will last without fading for many decades in normal conditions.
 The robustness of the paper makes DIY framing a simple matter.

-The prints are standard European A4 (210*297mm) in size and are unframed.
-They are packed flat in crystal envelopes with cardboard stiffener and posted in a rigid container via Royal Mail first class.
+This print is standard European A4 (210*297mm) in size and is unframed.
+(An A3 version is available as a separate listing.)
+It will be packed flat in a crystal envelope with cardboard stiffener and posted in a rigid protective container.

 You can find larger representations of many prints and more about the background to them at www.ddxart.co.uk

 We accept credit card, debit card, etsy gift cards, and PayPal payments through Etsy.